adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 Template specification
 ======================
-Template file helps to choose particular bonds for filtering of exchange model or for extracting model with grouped parameters
+Template file helps to choose particular bonds for filtering of exchange Hamiltonian or for extracting model with grouped parameters
 (i.e. :math:`J_1`, :math:`J_2`, ...).